Stephen Gardiner

 Background

-Stephen is a qualified UK and European patent attorney.
+Stephen is an experienced UK and European patent attorney.
 He joined Dehns in 2001 after graduating with a Masters degree in Physics from the University of Oxford and became an Associate of the firm in 2008, Senior Associate in 2018 and Partner in 2020.

 Type of clients and client work

-Stephen acts for clients of all sizes, ranging from the individuals, through small and medium sized companies up to multinationals and he is mindful of the differing needs of these clients, in particular for smaller clients, fitting IP into a cost-effective strategy for growth.
-Stephen acts for a number of UK and Norwegian companies, including start-ups and TTOs.
+Stephen acts for clients of all sizes, including individuals, SMEs and multinationals.
+He is particularly mindful of the needs of smaller clients to fit IP into a cost-effective strategy for growth.

-On the contentious side, Stephen has been involved in a number of opposition and appeal proceedings at the European Patent Office and have also been involved in IP disputes involving patents, registered designs, unregistered design right and copyright, including taking part in mediation.
+On the contentious side, Stephen has been involved in numerous opposition and appeal proceedings at the European Patent Office and has also been involved in IP disputes involving patents, registered designs, unregistered design right and copyright.

 Expertise